The-Silverwood-Institute/Recibase/Readme.md

 Recibase works like so:

-1. Write [Scala files][recipes] containing your recipes
+1. Write [Scala files][recipes] containing or linking to your recipes
-2. Recibase spins up [an recipe API][recipe-api]
+2. Recibase spins up [a recipe API][recipe-api]
 3. [The frontend][frontend] lets you browse recipes by name, ingredient and more

-There is also a separate [GitHub pages site][recipe-images] to host images of the cooked recipes and a [Meal Chooser][meal-chooser] for filtering a complete list of everything we cook.
+There is also a separate [CDN][recipe-images] to host images of the cooked recipes and a [Meal Chooser][meal-chooser] for filtering a complete list of everything we cook.

 ## Roadmap